pinobatch/little-things-gb/sgbkeyirq/README.md

-Game Boy (DMG), Game Boy pocket (MGB), and Game Boy Color (GBC) systems (collectively GB) contain a system on chip (SoC) comprising an 8-bit central processing unit (CPU), a programmable sound generator (PSG), timers, and a picture processing unit (PPU) that reads video memory and generates a picture signal.
-While the display is on, the PPU sends a line every 456 cycles, and it sends 144 lines of picture followed by 10 lines of vertical blanking period ("vblank") for a total of 154 lines.
+Game Boy (DMG), Game Boy pocket (MGB), and Game Boy Color (GBC) systems (collectively GB) contain a system on chip (SoC) comprising an 8-bit central processing unit (CPU), timers, a picture processing unit (PPU) that reads video memory and generates a picture signal, and other components.
+While the display is on, the PPU produces a line every 456 cycles, and it sends 144 lines of picture followed by 10 lines of vertical blanking period ("vblank") for a total of 154 lines.
 The frame period, or the time from the start of one vblank to the start of the next, is thus 456 times 154 or 70224 dots.

 GB has eight keys: four buttons and four Control Pad directions.
 The player can press or release these at any time, and the running